-Instrument Assisted Soft Tissue (IAST) is a manual therapy approach to manage musculoskeletal injuries using specifically designed tools.
-It is often used to address movement system dysfunction that has been determined to have a soft tissue component.
+Instrument-Assisted Soft Tissue (IAST) therapy is a manual therapeutic approach to managing musculoskeletal injuries using specifically designed tools.
+It is often used to address movement system dysfunctions that have been determined to have a soft tissue component.

-Using a stainless steel tool transmits vibration that are felt by the practitioner when the tool encounters fibrous tissue.
-Once the troubled area is identified, the tool can be used to create a profound effect on the tissue being treated, thus enhancing the recovery process.
+Using a stainless steel tool transmits vibrations that are felt by the practitioner when the tool encounters fibrous tissue.
+Once the problem area is identified, the tool can be used to create a significant positive effect on the tissue being treated, thus enhancing the recovery process.

 IAST can help restore pain-free movement and function by influencing a variety of factors within an injured tissue.
-It can help re-initiate the body’s first stage of healing, the inflammatory phase, which will allow an injured tissue to re-quickstart the healing process.
-It can help separate and break down collagen cross-links (scar tissue) brought on by injury, muscle overuse or surgery, thereby, increasing tissue compliance/stretch.
-It facilitates inhibition of abnormal muscle tone/guarding leading to reflex changes in the chronic muscle holding pattern by stimulating the nervous system.
-It can also increase blood flow delivery to the area being treated, therefore, increases cellular activity in the region
+It can help re-initiate the body’s first stage of healing, the inflammatory phase, which allows an injured tissue to reboot the healing process.
+IAST can help separate and break down collagen cross-links (scar tissue) brought on by injury, muscle overuse or surgery, thereby increasing tissue compliance, or stretch.
+By stimulating the nervous system, IAST facilitates the inhibition of abnormal muscle tone and guarding that leads to reflex changes in chronic muscle holding patterns.
+IAST can also increase blood flow delivery to the area being treated, and therefore increases cellular activity in the region.